zenozeng/gsoc2015/svg-and-pdf-for-p5.js.md

 #### In SVG

-After a long consideration,
+After long time of consideration,
 I think that maybe a custom API for SVG is better.
-It won't confuse our users and the `new Object` really means create object.
+It won't confuse our users and the expression `new Object` really means creating an object.
 An object is like a mover in `The Nature of Code`.

 ```javascript